CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

   plays a role in its performance characteristics, and, if so, point out the branch in question.
   (Like in CUDA, if threads diverge within a warp, performance takes a hit.)
-* For each optimization feature, compare performance with and without the optimization.
-Describe and demo the types of scenes which benefit from the optimization.

 **Tips:**